Basic Facebook / Instagram Strategy And Tactics For Parts Manufacturers And Retailers

 If you’re only boosting a small percentage of your posts, you’re either posting a lot of boring content or you’re being too conservative.
 Boost any post that’s meaningful or special – just spend $5 when you do it.

 Influencer marketing is a whole separate topic, but at a minimum level it’s about:

 - Showering influencers with praise

-- Giving free products or, if you can’t give product, simple gifts
+- Giving free products or, if you can’t give away auto parts or related products, simple gifts

 - Treating influencers like people and not business opportunities